Use our dog treadmill blueprints to custom build a manual version!

 Our Dogge Runner™ Plans were designed by Stan, our engineer-in-residence.

-Because this manual powered carpet treadmill is a twofer - it offers good exercise for both dogs (up to 85 lbs*) and humans (up to 180 lbs)!
+Because this manually powered carpet treadmill is a twofer – it offers good exercise for both dogs (up to 85 lbs*) and humans (up to 180 lbs)!

 *Heavier dogs can use the treadmill.
 However, realize that if the dog has a long stride and you want the dog to be able to gallop, you will need to build a longer platform and adjust the belt length accordingly.
 We cannot guarantee such modifications to our plans.

 The Dogge Runner Plans Include: